Table of Contents

 You might think that the more, the merrier policy is a good solution when it comes to writing your resume.
 Surprise- it isn’t.

-These are the things you should consider leaving out of your resume:
+Things you should consider leaving out of your resume

 2. Social media manager if you only managed your own accounts